 Manoa Youth Awardee

-Lester (Buknoy) Racca will receive the Manoa Youth Award, an award given in the spirit of the late Manoa Alcantara Jojola, son of Dr. Dely Alcantara and Dr. Ted Jojola, both UNM professors, of the Manoa Foundation.
+Lester (Buknoy) Racca received the Manoa Youth Award, an award given in the spirit of the late Manoa Alcantara Jojola, son of the late Dr. Dely Alcantara and Dr. Ted Jojola, both UNM professors, of the MAJICAL Foundation.
 Lester graduated with a cumulative GPA of 4.317 from Eldorado High in May 2019.
 He has been a performer with the Filipino Performing Arts Group since 2016 which helped raise funds for the scholarship funds of the Filipino American Foundation of NM.
 In high school, he briefly joined the Best Buddies program which promotes one to one friendship with Special Ed students.
 See Lester’s speech and introduction by Miracle.